 As the number one concern for most cyclists, your bike’s sneakers are a very important item to keep an eye on.
 Your tires are your connection to the road and take quite a beating when you really examine what they go through.
 They are in constant contact with the hot and rough pavement, rocky trail surface, trainer roller, or whatever destructive surface you may be riding on.
 Over time they are designed to wear down by slowly loosing rubber against the riding surface while giving you that ever-important traction you need to ride.
 In order to get the most out of your tires and keep you safe while riding you should check them regularly for nicks, cuts, and damage as well as keep them inflated correctly.

 Generally speaking, you should be able to get about 2000 miles or so out of a set of road tires.
-I say “about” 2000 miles, because the type of tire you are riding has a lot to do with the mileage you can expect to see form them.
+I say “about” 2000 miles, because the type of tire you are riding has a lot to do with the mileage you can expect to see from them.
 For example, a tire geared more towards road racing will typically have a soft and sticky rubber compound and a softer casing (the base cotton structure of a bicycle tire) and will usually wear down in less than 2k miles.
 Whereas, a tire with a harder rubber compound and a thicker casing will typically last 3k or more depending on the riding conditions.
 You will want to inspect your tires once a month or so to check for any damage like, cuts, scrapes, or worn areas.
 Many brands of tires have wear indicators that can help you determine when it is time to replace.
 Often times a damaged tire will need to be replaced long before it has worn out!
 To increase the life expectancy of your sneakers you can rotate them about every 500 miles or so to help balance the wear patterns that will develop.

 For sure the second most common replacement item on your steed, your chain serves to provide you with a solid connection between your cranks and the wheel.
 Your chain provides a way to transfer all the power you make in your legs, to your rear wheel as efficiently as it can.
 It provides an invaluable service, and only asks for a bit of lube occasionally and a nice bath once in a while.
-A solid trade if you think about how important its job is!

 On average, you should be able to get about 3000 miles or so from most road bicycle chains, and about 1500 miles on a mountain bike chain.
 That number is largely subjective to the type of riding conditions and care that it receives during its life cycle.
 For example, a mountain bike chain lives in relatively severe conditions and is subjected to dusty, dirty, and muddy trails so it usually will not last as long as a road chain.
 And, a commuter who rides in all types of weather conditions including rain and snow may experience more rust related wear and may not see quite as many miles.
 However, if you are diligent about keeping the chain lubricated properly about every third ride or so and de-greasing regularly, you should expect to see typical mileage.
 Your cassette and chain rings will also last longer due to a cleaner and well lubricated chain.
 You can typically get about 3 chains per cassette and about 6 chains per set of chain rings.